Writing the Paper

 One way is to carry out a point-by-point refutation of the opposing view, demonstrating inconsistencies.
 Or you might engage the opposing view by empathizing with that view’s concerns and showing how only Christian presuppositions can uphold and satisfy these concerns.

 Whatever you do, you want to present the gospel in a way that will address the specific concerns of the opposing position.
 Consult your syllabus and your professor to determine what particular approach is most appropriate for your topic.
 It is also important at the outset to think of your intended audience.
 The audience is usually defined for you by the professor.
 However the audience is defined, this is a piece of persuasive writing.
 Your aim is to persuade the reader that your position is correct and consistent with biblical truth.

 Common Problems in Apologetics Writing

-Problem: Maintaining a disposition of humility and charity
+Problem: Maintaining a Disposition of Humility and Charity

 Unfortunately, apologists are often so absorbed in the argument that their writing fails to exhibit Christian humility and grace.
 The tone of your writing should be peaceable, friendly, and winsome, assuming the best of anyone with whom you disagree and taking pains to avoid sarcasm and other arrogant comments.